pitchmuc/aepp/docs/getting-started.md

 aepp.importConfigFile('myConfig_file.json')
 ```

 The type of authentication will be automatically determined based on the keys provided by the JSON config file.
-Be careful to not mix JWT and Oauth on the same config file.\

 Parameter for `importConfigFile` method:
 * path: REQUIRED : path to the configuration file.
 Can be either a fully-qualified or relative.
 * connectInstance : OPTIONAL : If you want to return an instance of the ConnectObject class
-* auth_type : OPTIONAL : type of authentication, either "jwt" or "oauth".
+* auth_type : OPTIONAL : type of authentication, either "oauthV2" (default) or "oauthV1".
 Detected based on keys present in config file.
 * sandbox : OPTIONAL : The sandbox to connect it.

 The `connectInstance` parameter is described below. see [Tip for multi sandbox work](#tip-for-multi-sandbox-work)\